PeerBoard/wordpress-plugin/readme.txt

 - **Real-time threads**: Facilitate valuable in-depth conversations with multi-level discussions
 - **Intelligent feed**: Our algorithm shoots the highest value posts to the top, based on engagement and recency
 - **And much more**: Real-time updates, a versatile admin panel and a full suite of powerful features

-**WHAT CAN I USE THIS FOR?**

-- **Product communities:** Open the doors for your customers to share, discuss, and provide valuable feedback for your product.
-You’ll have a direct ear to what’s most important to them.
-- **Professional communities:** Ready to unlock a super-power of community generated content?
-PeerBoard takes Crowdsourcing and UGC from mere buzzwords to your secret weapon for growing your engagement.
-- **Other scenarios:** An ideal fit for gaming, hobbies, and any niche that has a dedicated user base.
-If there’s knowledge to be shared, PeerBoard is the perfect place to share it on.

-**WHY HAVE A FORUM ON MY WORDPRESS SITE?**

-- **Connect with your customers** – Stand out from the competition by talking, helping, and building personal and lasting relationships with your customers.
-- **Retain your members long-term –** Foster the kind of valuable networks and strong connections between your members that keep them coming back.
-- **Improve** **SEO with UGC content** –  Create a place where your users can share their own posts and read other people\'s content.
-This will lead to Increased dwell time, one of the factors that influences your website ranking on Google.

 == Installation ==
 1. Activate the plugin